COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Experiments

 \subsection{Evaluation Results}

-We render all qualitative results on a white background to ensure clarity and consistency across evaluation tasks, emphasizing overall rendering quality and clear separation between objects and the background.
-Black speckles or dark edge artifacts in some methods indicate opacity noise caused by excessive Gaussian density.
-Methods that do not support specific tasks are marked as \textit{N/S}, and those that exceed GPU memory limits during training are marked as \textit{OOM}.
-Our method uniquely unifies NVS, PBR, and mesh reconstruction through bidirectional 3D-to-3D supervision between 3DGS and SDF, achieving strong performance across all tasks and datasets.
-Additional per-scene results are provided in the \textit{Supplementary Material} and \textit{demo video}.
+We render qualitative results on a white background for consistent visualization across tasks, emphasizing overall rendering quality and clear separation between objects and the background.
+Black speckles or dark edge artifacts in some methods indicate opacity noise often caused by excessive Gaussian density.
+Methods that do not support specific tasks are marked as \textit{N/S}, and those that exceed the available GPU memory during training under the same single-GPU setting are marked as \textit{OOM}.
+COREA unifies an SDF and relightable 3DGS through geometric coupling on a shared underlying surface, and is the only framework that supports \jyn{SH-based NVS}, \jyn{surface reconstruction}, and \jyn{inverse PBR} within a single pipeline.
+COREA achieves \jyn{competitive SH-based NVS} and \jyn{surface reconstruction} performance, while delivering particularly strong \jyn{inverse PBR} results.
+Additional per-scene results are provided in the \textit{Supplementary Material} and \href{https://cau-vilab.github.io/COREA/}{\textit{demo video}}.